 Bikeability is a cycle training programme for everyone.
 Delivered according to three levels it is, very much like cycling proficiency, for today’s busier roads.

-On and off road training can be provided by a local provider to your school, club or individuals.
+On and off-road training can be provided by a local provider to your school, club or individuals.
 If you’d like your school to offer this please contact them and ask them to get in touch with a local Bikeability provider.

 To arrange Bikeability training for your club, group or family you can find a provider here.

 You've got the bike, the stabilisers are off, so let's get pedalling!
-Here are few steps to independent cycling to help you along.
+Here are a few steps to independent cycling to help you along.

 1. Get the balance right

 If your child isn’t comfortable with pedals yet, try taking them off altogether and use the bike as a balance bike to build confidence.
-Alternatively you might wish to start off with a balance bike.
+Alternatively, you might wish to start off with a balance bike.
 Some brands start off as a balance bike and convert into a pedal bike once your child is ready.